 - Over-temperature – activated when cell temperature reaches temperatures between 70 and 90°C (between 158 and 194°F), depending on the manufacturer and battery internal construction.

-18650 batteries are lithium ion batteries with their voltage being around 3.6 – 3.7V and which gives them much higher energy density when compared with NiMH batteries.
+All 18650 batteries are lithium-ion batteries with their voltage being around 3.6 – 3.7V and which gives them much higher energy density when compared with NiMH batteries.

-Voltage difference is due to lithium ion battery construction – the most popular negative electrode in commercial batteries is graphite, water-less electrolytes use various organic carbonates and salts containing lithium, while positive electrode is generally made out of one of these materials:
+The voltage difference is due to the lithium-ion battery construction.
+The most popular negative electrode in commercial batteries is graphite.
+Water-less electrolytes use various organic carbonates and salts containing lithium, while the positive electrode is generally made out of one of these materials:

-– a layered oxide (such as lithium cobalt oxide or lithium manganese oxide),
+- layered oxide (such as lithium cobalt oxide or lithium manganese oxide),

-For most of the users, lithium ion construction is not so important, but one has to know that their voltage differ slightly and if you see lithium ion battery with 3.6 or 3.7V, it is practically the same battery type, but made using slightly different materials.
+For most of the users, lithium-ion construction is not so important, but one has to know that their voltage differs slightly.
+If you see a lithium-ion battery with 3.6 or 3.7V, it is practically the same battery type, but made using slightly different materials.

-Lithium batteries also have few, very important flaws: they require high quality chargers and they cost more then NiMH and NiCd batteries.
+Lithium batteries also have few, very important flaws: they require high-quality chargers and they cost more than NiMH and NiCd batteries.

 - three 18650 cells in series provide 11.1V,